wuxxin/infra-shared/README.md

     - **nSpawn OS-Container**: `systemd-nspawn`
         - `nspawn*` - run an linux OS (build by mkosi) in a light-weight container
     - **tls/http FrontEnd**: `traefik`
-        - using container and nspawn labels for dynamic configuration
+        - using container, compose and nspawn labels for dynamic configuration
     - **DNS Resolver**: `unbound`
         - using container for local DNSSEC capable recursive DNS-Resolver